ppkantorski/Ultrahand-Overlay/README.md

 - make or mkdir: Creates a directory.
   - Usage: `mkdir <directory_path>`

-- copy or cp: Copies a file or diectory.
+- copy or cp: Copies a file or directory.
   - Usage: `copy <source_file_path> <destination_file_path>`

 - delete or del: Deletes a file or directory.